 What Is Self Respect and Why Is It Important?

 “No one can make you feel inferior without your consent.”
 Eleanor Roosevelt’s famous words are very appropriate when discussing self-respect.
 Because self-respect is based on action, it is much easier to change.
 And once you correct your actions, your thoughts and feelings can follow.
 The action is a potent force for making positive changes in your life.
 When you combine actions with positive thinking, you can change yourself, your life, and how others view and treat you.
 (Source)

-Starting to work on your self-respect can allow you to feel more confident, can direct others as to how you want and should be treated, and can improve your life.
+- direct others as to how you want and should be treated,

 - Esteem means to evaluate something positively, to hold it in high regard.
 Esteem gets into trouble when results differ from your evaluation of it.
 I can hold my favorite team in high esteem, but when they have several losing seasons in a row, that esteem becomes harder to keep positive.